Stories of the Supernatural

 Dr. Cook, who taught at Castleton Teachers' College in Vermont, and was in the process of writing a book titled, The Spanish in the Pacific Northwest saw a picture in the newspapers of Alex Walker holding a piece of beeswax he had found.
 He said, "From the marking, it is undoubtedly from a Spanish ship which visited the area in the early days.
 It appears to be one of the largest and best preserved pieces in existence."

-He said that beeswax was once found along the coast in large quantities, but it was destroyed by those who didn't realize what they had found.
-These specimens came from Spanish ship wrecked off the coast.
+He said that beeswax was once found along the coast in large quantities, were destroyed by those who didn't realize what they had found.
+These specimens came from Spanish ships wrecked off the coast.
 The mystery was tied to the name of the ship.

 In the summer of 1693, Santo Cristo de Burgos left Manila then a Spanish colony, on what was supposed to be a normal trading voyage.
 The galleon had filled its hold with beeswax, Chinese porcelain and silk bound for Mexico.
-Somewhere in the northern Pacific it ran into some type of disaster.
-It sailed into oblivion until 2022.
+Normally when land was sighted the route were turned southward toward Mexico, in order to avoid the foggy coast of Oregon and Washington.
+Somewhere in the northern Pacific it ran into some type of disaster, and sailed into oblivion until 2022.

 PictureChinese porcelain that washed onshore (source - MAS)